-As we take more time to pause and enjoy the natural environment, we notice nature as we might never have seen before; the inky purple sheen of blackberries or the matt violet surface of sloes, growing in hedgerows around us.
+As we take more to time pause and enjoy the natural environments, we notice nature like we might never have seen before; the inky purple sheen of Blackberries or the matt violet surface of Sloes, growing in hedgerows around us.
 Meet Rachel Lambert who has been foraging in Cornwall for over 13 years to find out more about wild walks in Cornwall.

 Foraging is a way of life for Rachel, her business has been running since 2007, but it was long before this that she developed a taste for wild food, when introduced to Pennywort (great with cream cheese and dill by the way) in the late 1990’s.

 Being outside, submersed in nature and walking come hand in hand with foraging.
 Rachel has a love of what she does, and all the activities connected to it, “I set up Wild Walks South West and started to teach others about pennywort and other edible wild plants and weeds.
 Foraging is the glue that brings together the things that I love; nature, good food and people”.

 Walking and rambling coast paths and public footpaths in Cornwall also has other advantages, wildlife is all around and it is not unusual to see deer bolting through fields or dolphins dancing in the waves.

 When quizzed on ‘best foraging spots’ Rachel couldn’t choose one spot, but said coastal areas that back onto hedgerows and fields offer a great variety of wild foods.
 She was also happy to tell us that Autumn is her favourite time of year, “the mild climate often initiates a second growth of greens and failing that there are plenty of berries to be found on inland hedgerows and wild spices in seemingly dead dried up seed heads”.